1. Purpose of policy

 (d) observe obligations of confidentiality in relation to the project, and

 5.5 Intellectual property matters should be clearly documented at the commencement of a higher degree by research program.
-Responsibility for identifying circumstances when the assignment of student intellectual property may be appropriate rests with the research thesis supervisor and the relevant Head of School.
+Responsibility for identifying circumstances when the assignment of student intellectual property may be appropriate rests with the research thesis supervisor and the relevant Dean of School.

 5.7 For further details, refer to the Intellectual Property: Student IP – Procedures.